cemolcay/ImageSequance/README.md

 Usage
 ----

 * Setup your images sequance naming.
   For example if you have 10 images than your images should named like `frame-0` to `frame-9`.
-* Craete a sequance with naming and sequance range or directly image array.
+* Create a sequance with naming and sequance range or directly image array.
 * Call `play(sequance:)` function on `UIImageView`, `NSImageView` or `WKInterfaceImage`.
 * Call `stopAnimating()` function to stop animation
 * You could also set `repeatCount` property on sequance.
 Set 0 for infinite repeat.